Miniversal deformations of matrices under *congruence and reducing transformations: Abstract

 \section{Abstract}

 V.I.
 Arnold [Russian Math.
-Surveys 26 (2) (1971) 29--43] constructed a miniversal deformation of matrices under similarity; that is, a simple normal form to which not only a given square matrix $A$ but all matrices $B$ close to it can be reduced by similarity transformations that smoothly depend on the entries of $B$.
-A miniversal deformation of matrices under congruence was constructed by V. Futorny and V.V.
-Sergeichuk [Miniversal deformations of matrices of bilinear forms, Preprint RT-MAT 2007-04, Universidade de S\~ao Paulo, 2007, 34 p. (arXiv:1004.3584v1)].
-We similarly construct miniversal deformation of matrices under *congruence.
+Surveys 26 (2) (1971) 29--43] constructed a miniversal deformation of a square complex matrix under similarity; that is, a simple normal form to which not only a given square matrix $A$ but all matrices $B$ close to it can be reduced by similarity transformations that smoothly depend on the entries of $B$.
+We give miniversal deformations of matrices of sesquilinear forms; that is, of square complex matrices under *congruence, and construct an analytic reducing transformation to a miniversal deformation.
+Analogous results for matrices under congruence were obtained by the authors in [Linear Algebra Appl.
+436 (2012) 2670--2700].